Last Modified: January 13, 2016

 Sorafenib is a type of targeted therapy.
-This means it works by targeting something specific to the cancer cells, therefore decreasing side effects caused by damage to the healthy cells.
+This means it works by targeting receptors specific to the cancer cells, therefore decreasing side effects caused by damage to the healthy cells.
 Sorafenib actually works by targeting two specific receptors, RAF kinase and VEGF receptors.
 Blocking the first receptor (RAF kinase) slows down cell division and tumor growth.
 VEGF receptors are responsible for angiogenesis, or the development of new blood vessels by and for the tumor, so blocking these receptors essentially attacks the tumor's source of nutrients.

 Sorafenib comes as a tablet to take by mouth.
-It is usually taken twice a day and should be taken on an empty stomach, 1 hour before or 2 hours after a meal.
+It is usually taken twice a day and should be taken on an empty stomach, 1 hour before or 2 hours after eating.
 Take sorafenib at around the same times every day.
 If you miss a dose, skip the missed dose and take the next dose at the scheduled time.
 Do not try to catch up or double the next dose.

-There are a number of things you can do to manage the side effects of Sorafenib.
+There are a number of things you can do to manage the side effects of sorafenib.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

-Take anti-nausea medications as prescribed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.